Code-Triarii/ccse-ccsne-cks-cka-road-to-container-expert-trainings-security/container-security-in-depth.md

 ### Ensure authenticated users in the host

 Avoid any system/integration accounts.
 All users must be nominal.
-Ideally use PAM or other authentication services (unique sessions with SSH, etc.) so any user accesing the host system is properly authenticated.
+Ideally use PAM or other authentication services (unique sessions with SSH, etc.) so any user accessing the host system is properly authenticated.

 ______________________________________________________________________